Weak Solutions in Nonlinear Poroelasticity with Incompressible Constituents: Abstract

-{\em 2010 AMS}: 74F10, 76S05, 35M13, 35A01, 35B65, 35Q86, 35Q92 .4cm Acknowledged Support: L. Bociu was partially supported by NSF-DMS 1555062 (CAREER).
-J.T.
-Webster was partially supported by NSF-DMS 1907620.
+{\em 2020 AMS}: 35M13, 35A01, 35B65, 35Q86, 35Q92, 74F10, 76S05 .4cm Acknowledgments: L. Bociu was partially supported by NSF-DMS 1555062 (CAREER).
+J.T.~Webster was partially supported by NSF-DMS 1907620.
 B. Muha was partially supported by the Croatian Science Foundation project IP-2019-04-1140.
 B. Muha and J.T.
 Webster thank UMBC's Office of Research Development for the generous support through a SURFF grant, as well as the Department of Mathematics and Statistics for facilitating their collaboration in October and November, 2020.
+The authors wish to sincerely thank the anonymous referees for their incisive and close reading of the manuscript, and several suggestions which dramatically improved the clarity and quality of the paper.